7 Non-Scale Victories That Prove You're Making ProgressJan 9, 2020

 “Chances are, positive changes are happening that you’re not noticing if you’re obsessively checking the scale,” says Devin Alexander, a weight loss coach, cookbook author, and chef for NBC’s The Biggest Loser.
 “There are other ways to see results.”

-That endless set of stairs in the subway station that you dread climbing?
-Well, after a couple of weeks following a workout program, you’re walking up them with a lot less huffing and puffing.
+You know that endless set of stairs in the subway station that you usually dread climbing?
+After a few weeks of high-intensity workouts, you might notice you can make it to the top without huffing and puffing.
 “If you feel less winded after exercise or have more energy as you go about your day, that means your heart is getting stronger,” says Alexander.

-A couple of colleagues have mentioned that you look slimmer.
-And then you bump into a buddy who asks if you’ve been working out.
-Chances are, they’re not just being nice: They’re being honest.
+You bump into someone who mentions that you look healthier or asks if you’ve been working out.
+Chances are, they’re not just buttering you up — they’re being honest.
 “Other people can often see subtle physical changes in you before you see them,” says Alexander.
 “If someone compliments you, embrace it.
 It’s a sign that you’re doing the right thing.”